 People don’t participate because there’s nothing they can eat.
 Watching coworkers chow down on a hearty lunch while others scan the table for anything that meets their dietary needs (that lettuce garnish?
 The bags of prepackaged chips that came with the sandwiches?) can leave team members feeling hungry and excluded—the opposite of what a team meal should achieve.

 Team members fill up a plate, bring it back to their desk, pop on their headphones, and avoid spending time with their colleagues all together.
-If the purpose of the company meal is to increase camaraderie, strengthen relationships, or build community, when everyone shovels food into their faces solo at their desks, the point of the meal is missed.
+If the purpose of the team meal is to increase camaraderie, strengthen relationships, or build community, when everyone shovels food into their faces solo at their desks, the point of the team meal is missed.

 Mountains of food go to waste.
-Stacks of bagels in the trashcan, whole pizzas going stale in their boxes, and that salad that no one touched gently melting into a single brown-ish color are the all too familiar aftermath of many company meals.
+Stacks of bagels in the trashcan, whole pizzas going stale in their boxes, and that salad that no one touched gently melting into a single brown-ish color are the all too familiar aftermath of many team meals.
 The expense adds up and the meals look like a frivolous add-on instead of a culture-building necessity.

-How do we fix company meals?
-With clear planning, team input, creativity, and awareness of your company values it’s possible make team meals memorable and satisfying for all involved.
+How do we fix team meals?
+With clear planning, employee input, creativity, and awareness of your company values it’s possible make team meals memorable and satisfying for all involved.
 It’s also critical for your business.
 For many, relationships with co-workers are one of the ways they find motivation at work, and one of the reasons they stay at a job.
 Here’s how to ensure you are serving your cultural goals while dishing out meals at the office:

 Team meals should include everyone